SonuMucesh/NHK-Live-Stream-Recorder/README.md

  ```

 Make sure to replace `/path/to/config.json`, `/path/to/recordings` and `./logs`with the actual paths to your configuration file and desired output directory.

+## Important Notes

+1. Sonarr uses TVDB for metadata.
+If the data on TVDB is incorrect, the program might not be labeled correctly in Sonarr.
+Please ensure the data on TheTVDB is accurate for the best results i.e if you know an episode is going to air and it's not on TVDB then add it there.

+2. To check if the airing episode on NHK and the episode on Sonarr are the same, we use two methods for comparison:

+   - First, we check if the episode air date is the same on both platforms.
+   - As a fallback, we check if the title of the episode matches the subtitle on NHK.

+   However, sometimes the NHK API doesn't provide a subtitle, so the comparison relies solely on the air dates.
+If both checks fail, we still download the episode as a precaution to avoid losing any content.

+3. While there is no definitive NHK API available, making the process more challenging, the script has been tested and reliably matches episodes in Sonarr and NHK for several shows.
+For example, it has been successfully used with `"Somewhere Street"`, `"Document 72 Hours"`, and `"Cycle Around Japan"`.
+However, your experience may vary depending on the specific shows and episodes you are trying to match.

+In the near future, we plan to update this comparison method to make it more reliable.
+Please stay tuned for updates.

+## Disclaimer
+Please note that this script is provided for educational and informational purposes only.
+It is intended to demonstrate the capabilities of Python and Docker in automating tasks such as downloading and scheduling.
+It is not intended to infringe upon any rights of NHK World or any other third party.
+Users are responsible for ensuring that their use of this script complies with all local, national, and international laws and regulations.
+The creators and contributors of this script are not responsible for any misuse or any consequences thereof.

 ### Contributing